littzhch/asciitape/README.md

 # asciitape

-A convient TUI player for asciinema recordings (v2 and v3 `.cast`).
+A convenient TUI player for asciinema recordings (v2 and v3 `.cast`).

 ## Features
 - Supports progress bar with mouse drag.